tejeshviru/c_programming/README.md

-		-- quadratic.c [C program for solving quadratic equation] -- palindrome_string.c [Write a c program to check given string is palindrome string or not] -- palindrome_number.c [Write a c program to check given number is palindrome number or not]
+		-- quadratic.c [C program for solving quadratic equation] -- palindrome_string.c [Write a c program to check given string is palindrome string or not] -- palindrome_number.c [Write a c program to check given number is palindrome number or not] -- strong_number.c [Write a c program to check given number is strong number or not]